 Ladies and gentlemen, get ready to hear what the future sounds like.

 Just squeaking into the ‘80s and ushering in a decade’s worth of nerdy songs is this iconic track that was famously the first music video ever played on MTV.

 The Buggles totally called it—radio is dead and in general audio is a format nobody likes (er—guess those huge glasses didn’t give them the ability to see podcasts coming).

 While songs that quickly date themselves can often be quite forgettable, this is actually a really good tune.
-It’s catchy as hell and the bass line is probably in the top 20 of any bass line from the ‘80s.
+It’s catchy as hell and the bass line is probably in the top 20 of any bass lines from the ‘80s.

-And any song whose video features stacks of synthesizers, CRT TVs, silver suits, AND an explosion of sparks behind a strange-looking child definitely earns extra nerd points.
+Any song whose video features stacks of synthesizers, CRT TVs, silver suits, AND an explosion of sparks behind a strange-looking child definitely earns extra nerd points.